ponylang/pony-patterns/docs/data-sharing/isolated-field.md

 You have a mutable data structure that you are building up over time in an actor and eventually need to send it to another actor.
 You could use the [copying pattern](copying.md).
 However, the copying pattern is not without issue.

 The problem with the copying pattern is that you are... copying.
 Copying large data structures isn't cheap.
-Even with small data structures, copying will result in many allocations and [avoiding allocations](https://www.ponylang.io/reference/pony-performance-cheatsheet/#avoid-allocations) is one of the critical pieces of advice in the [Pony Performance Cheatsheet](https://www.ponylang.io/reference/pony-performance-cheatsheet/).
+Even with small data structures, copying will result in many allocations and [avoiding allocations](https://www.ponylang.io/reference/pony-performance-cheatsheet/#avoid-allocations) is one of the critical pieces of advice in the [Pony Performance Cheat Sheet](https://www.ponylang.io/reference/pony-performance-cheatsheet/).

 If your use case meets one critical criterion, you can avoid copying.
 That criteria?
 You can "give away" the mutable data rather than having hold on to a reference so you can continue to update your copy later.